mxjeff/python-musicpd/doc/source/use.rst

 ----------------------

-Each command have a *send\_<CMD>* and a *fetch\_<CMD>* variant, which allows to send a MPD command and then fetch the result later.
+Each command have a *send\_<CMD>* and a *fetch\_<CMD>* variant, which allows to send a MPD command and then fetch the result later (non-blocking call).
 This is useful for the idle command:

 .. code-block:: python